Martin Evans: Personal life

 When Evans was a student in Cambridge he met his wife, Judith Clare Williams, at a lunch held by his aunt, wife of an astronomy professor.
 After they were engaged, their relationship did not go well and Judith went to live in Canada; however, a year later she returned to England and they married.
 In 1978, they moved from London to Cambridge with their young children, where they lived for more than 20 years before moving to Cardiff.
 They have one daughter and two sons.
 Their older son was a student at the University of Cambridge and their younger son was a boarder at Christ Church Cathedral School in Oxford and sang in Christ Church Cathedral choir.

-Martin's granddaughter is a third-year medical student at the University of Nottingham.

 His wife Judith Clare Williams, granddaughter of Christopher Williams, was appointed MBE for her services to practice nursing in the 1993 New Year Honours.
 She was diagnosed with breast cancer at about the time the family moved to Cardiff.
 She works for breast cancer charities, and Martin Evans has become a trustee of Breakthrough Breast Cancer.